He was first selected for the seat in November 2008 and elected in May 2010 before he was returned, with an increased majority, in May 2015.

-He was formerly Member of Parliament for Fylde, having been selected in November 2008 and elected in May 2010.
 He has been an active member of the Conservative Party since 1987.

 Mark grew up in Ardrossan, a small town on the Ayrshire coast, raised by his mother after his Merchant Navy father died a month before he was born.
 Mark’s mother worked shifts at the local ICI factory to support them, giving him an early understanding of the importance of self-reliance and managing finances.